twosixlabs/elasticsearch-logstash-index-mgmt/README.md

 They are specifically designed around the daily index pattern used in [Logstash](http://logstash.net).

-Support is integrated for uploading backups to S3 using s3cmd.
+Support is integrated for uploading backups to server using SCP.

 Each script has samples included, use '-h' or check the source.
 THe default index is 'logstash', but this option is configurable with '-g' for 'marvel' or